CurveDocs/curve-resources/docs/crvusd/loan-details.md

 ## **Loan Health**

 Based on a users collateral and borrow amount, the UI will display the Health score and status.
-Low health scores are more at risk of entering liquidation mode in the event the asset price drops.
 If the position is in self-liquidation mode, an additional warning will be displayed.
+Once a loan reaches 0% health, the loan is eligible to be hard-liquidated.

+!!!warning
+    The health of a loan decreases when the loan enters self-liquidation mode, and collateral prices change.
+These losses do not occur only when prices go down but also when the collateral price rises again, resulting in the de-liquidation of the user's loan.
+This implies that the health of a loan can decrease even though the collateral value of the position increases.
+If a loan is not in self-liquidation mode, then no losses occur.

 <figure markdown>
   ![](../images/health.png){ width="600" }